 - Bacterial lung infection

-Are There Possible Complications with Acute Respiratory Distress Syndrome – ARDS?
+What are the Possible Complications with Acute Respiratory Distress Syndrome – ARDS?

 - Ongoing bacterial infections: These may strike the lungs (pneumonia), bloodstream (sepsis), and other areas such as the spinal fluid or urinary tract.